gaggle/gaggle/source/_posts/2016-the-trouble-with-python-packaging.md

 ## pip?
 That's one part of the problem, but specifying dependencies is a whole thing too.
-`pip` is how we install dependencies, and it's how we specify which libraries we rely on so that others can use **our** code.
+`pip` is how we install dependencies and specify which libraries we rely on so that others can use **our** code.
 And it's almost good, but manages to snatch defeat from the jaws of victory.

 All it takes to install a dependency is `pip install [name]` which is just perfect.